-HI implements activities which meet the essential needs appropriately and rapidly.
-It also builds the collective capacities of humanitarian actors to take rapid, concerted action.
+HI implements activities to meet basic needs quickly and efficiently.
+We also build the collective capacities of humanitarian actors to take rapid, concerted action.

-distribution of kits containing essential household items (blankets, water canisters, cooking kits, hygiene/hygiene promotion kits, etc.), food and/or cash transfer programmes.
+Distribution of kits containing essential household items (blankets, water canisters, cooking kits, hygiene kits, etc.), food and cash transfer programmes.

-emergency shelter (tents), construction/rehabilitation of accessible individual temporary shelters and community infrastructure (compatible with anti-cyclone and earthquake resistant building standards).
+Emergency shelter (tents), construction and rehabilitation of accessible individual temporary shelters and community infrastructure (compatible with anti-cyclone and earthquake-resistant building standards).

-pooled logistics services for humanitarian actors (transport, storage, road repair etc.) delivered by Atlas Logistique, our operational unit specialised in local supply chain management.
+Common logistics services for humanitarian actors (transport, storage, road rehabilitation, rubble clearance, etc.) delivered by Atlas Logistique, our operational unit specialised in local supply chain management.

 HI works with the victims of humanitarian disasters, with a particular focus on people with disabilities and any person excluded from the relief efforts.

-Our organisation campaigns for these people to be included in overall aid provision, and contributes to organising emergency relief through integrated, adapted projects:
+Our organisation advocates for their inclusion in overall aid provision, and helps organise emergency relief through integrated, adapted projects:

-• Support for hospitals on the care management of people with injuries: technical and logistical assistance, teams strengthening, material assistance etc.
+Support for hospitals on the care management of people with injuries, including technical and logistical assistance, teams strengthening, material assistance, etc.

-• Psychosocial and psychological support (individual and community): implementation of activities to reduce the psychological distress of at-risk people or victims though targeted individual interviews, peer-to-peer discussion groups, activities to further social cohesion, distribution of protection kits etc.
+Mental health and psychosocial support for individuals and communities: implementation of activities to reduce the psychological distress of at-risk people or victims though targeted individual interviews, peer-to-peer discussion groups, activities to further social cohesion, distribution of protection kits, etc.

 Protection against violence and abuse

 As part of our armed violence reduction projects, we also implement victim assistance, explosive ordnance risk education and advocacy in the same geographic area in order to increase the impact on the affected communities.
 We also identify and refer victims to dedicated services including emergency rehabilitation, psychosocial support and mid and long-term socio-economic inclusion activities.

 Pre-positioned emergency kits

-Our emergency kits are pre-positioned in secure warehouses in Dubai (United Arab Emirates) and Lyon (France) in order to optimise our intervention capacity and our response times when a crisis occurs:
+Our emergency kits are pre-positioned in secure warehouses in Dubai (United Arab Emirates) and Lyon (France) in order to optimise our intervention capacity and response times when a crisis occurs.
+Our kits ensure:

-- Capacity to meet the essential and specific needs (functional rehabilitation equipment) of over 7,000 people, within 72 hours, with the possibility of re-stocking within 3 weeks.
+- Our capacity to meet the basic and specific needs (functional rehabilitation equipment) of over 7,000 people, within 72 hours, and to re-stock within 3 weeks.

-- All of our kits meet international standards and are available for use not only by HI programmes, but by all the humanitarian actors on the ground.
+- Alignment with international standards and availability for use not only by HI programmes, but by all the humanitarian actors on the ground.